camillewalim/cw-github-pharmacon/README.md

  - squashing the git history so it will remove the leaking commits.

 As an administrator, you may patch your system by:
- - activating analysis program (such at this one), or a code compliant sonar (sonarqube, sonarlint) so they track for potentially leaks in the server.
+ - activating analysis program (such at this one), github inhouse solution, or a compliancy sonar (sonarqube, sonarlint) so they track for potentially leaks in the server.
  - putting a hard limits on github public api (the default limit being something like 5000 request/hour... ).